nonlocal/nonlocal.github.io/_posts/2020-04-05-voice-and-accompaniment-separation-in-music.md

 ### Automatic Karoake / Remixing
 Let's say there is a new song released by one of your favourite musician/artist.
 1. You want to ~~cry~~ sing your heart out to it but you only need the music from that song, you want to sing the lyrics yourself.
 What do you do?
 2. Let's say you are an up-and-coming DJ.
-You want to keep the original lyrics of the singer in the song as is, but you want to add/mix your own music to show off to your audience. #BowChickaWowWow.
+You want to keep the original lyrics of the singer in the song as is, but you want to add/mix your own music to show off to your audience.

 ## Problem